svencent/MavensMate/CONTRIBUTING.md

+# Contributing to MavensMate

+:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

+The following is a set of guidelines for contributing to MavensMate and its related projects, which are hosted on the [GitHub](https://github.com/joeferraro).
+These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

+This project adheres to the [Contributor Covenant 1.2](http://contributor-covenant.org/version/1/2/0).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [info@mavensmate.com](mailto:info@mavensmate.com).

 ### Submitting Issues

 Before submitting an issue to this project, you must be sure that the issue is specific to the MavensMate **core**, in other words, it's not a text editor specific issue.
 Please also **search first** before submitting a new issue.